abhinav221999/Network_based_scripts/README.md

 The programme can be used to  find out other devices connected on your current network.
 It provides information of their Internal IP Adresses as well as MAC Adresses
 #### Replacing Downloads
 The programme can be used to replace downloads for a target computer by a malicious file on the fly.
+#### ARP Spoofer
+ARP stands for Address Resolution Protocol.
+This protocol is used to resolve MAC Address for a given IP Adress.
+This programme allows you to run a basic Man In The Midddle Attack by altering the IP Tables of both the target and the Router.